hpcng/singularity-mpi/README.md

 configuration file for Open MPI is available in `etc/openmpi.conf` and a default configuration file for MPICH is available in `etc/mpich.conf`.
 Users *must* specify the configuration file on the command line when running the tool (see examples).

-Once you've tested the tool, view the ``opnempi-results.txt``/``mpich-results.txt`` to view results of various combinations of the versions and pick the host-container version combination most suitable to you.
+Once the tool has completed, view the ``openmpi-results.txt``/``mpich-results.txt`` to view results of various combinations of the versions and pick the host-container version combination most suitable to you.

 ---